 We all like getting things for free.
 And while we’re aware that those free products or services come with inevitable trade-offs, we rarely take a step back and truly think about them.
-VPN services make no exception.
+Online security software such as VPN services make no exception.

-The question is: are you ready to accept the trade-offs of a free Virtual Private Network?
+The question is: are you ready to accept the security flaws and trade-offs of a free Virtual Private Network?
+Or will you choose a reliable VPN with security protocols that guarantee to keep your online activities away from prying eyes?

 How free VPN services make money